You must have heard the tales of Mughal Emperor Akbar, his longing pain to bear a child, his famous chief, Birbal, and his ‘Navratans’ (Nine Gems)!

 The Breath-Taking Entry Gate of Akbar’s Tomb

 After walking a few steps from Kanch Mahal, I reached a bustling place.
-Everyone was busy taking selfies in front of the grand and attractive entrance of Akbar’s tomb.
+Everyone was busy taking selfies in front of Akbar’s tomb’s grand and attractive entrance.

 It is made of red sandstone and the fine workmanship done to the ornamentation makes it even more mesmerizing.